 DAX Edges Lower In Lackluster Trade

-(RTTNews) - German stocks edged lower on Tuesday after seeing a sharply rally the previous day on reports of progress in the development of a Covid-19 vaccine.
+A British medical adviser said that the three tier system may need to be "strengthened" to get the country "through the winter."

+Several U.S. governors, from the coastal states of New Jersey and California to the heartland of Iowa and Ohio, are tightening rules after health experts warned the coming holiday travel season and the onset of colder weather will likely worsen the situation.

-The benchmark DAX dropped 50 points, or 0.4 percent, to 13,043 after rallying as much as 4.9 percent the previous day.
+The benchmark DAX slipped 15 points, or 0.1 percent, to 13,124 after gaining half a percent the previous day.

-Sportswear firm Adidas tumbled 3.6 percent after posting a fall in quarterly revenue and profit.

-Nordex Group soared 11 percent after the wind turbine manufacturer presented new guidance for the current 2020 financial year.
+Banks Commerzbank and Deutsche Bank traded narrowly mixed, while automakers Daimler, BMW and Volkswagen were down between 0.3 percent and 0.7 percent.

+Travel-related stocks were moving lower, with Lufthansa falling 3 percent and TUI AG declining 1.4 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.